 Charge per Class Dropped

-There is no charge for dropping a class up to one week after the class begins.† After this date, there will be a $5 charge for each class dropped.† The deadlines for full semester classes, summer term classes, and second block classes are listed in the calendar.
+There is no charge for dropping a class up to one week after the class begins (Registration Deadline).† After this date, there will be a $5 charge for each class dropped.† The deadlines are listed in the catalog calendar.

 Class Schedule and Fees Form

-A Class Schedule and Fees form will show the following for the semester or term: (1) the schedule of classes for which the student is registered, including times, instructors, and locations, (2) total of tuition and class fees assessed, (3) any tuition payments, (4) any awarded scholarships, grants, and other financial aid to be applied on the first day of classes, (5) the amount which will be owing after payments and aid are applied, and (6) the Payment Deadline and other information.
+A Class Schedule and Fees Form will show the following for the semester: (1) the schedule of classes for which the student is registered, including times, instructors, and locations, (2) total of tuition and class fees assessed, (3) any tuition payments, (4) any awarded scholarships, grants, and other financial aid, (5) the amount which will be owing after payments and aid are applied, and (6) the Payment Deadline and other information.

-This form is available on the BYU-Idaho home page (http://www2.byui.edu/accountingoffice) and can be requested from the Registrarís Office either in person, by phone (208-496-1004), or over the phone registration system (208-496-1006).† The Class Schedule and Fees Form may change after each registration change.† Therefore, be certain to obtain the most recent form.
+This form is available on http://my.byui.edu or http://www2.byui.edu/accountingoffice.† It can also be requested from the Registrarís Office either in person, by phone (208-496-1004), or over the phone registration system (208-496-1006).† The Class Schedule and Fees Form may change after each registration change.† Therefore, be certain to obtain the most recent form.